cmdcolin/track_layout_benchmark/README.md

 greater than a position in the end-array.
-The first place where the start position is greater than an element of the end-array means the feature can be safely 'laid out' there, and the value of that element of the end-array is updated the END position of that genomic feature
+The first place where the start position is greater than an element of the end-array means the feature can be safely 'laid out' there, and the value of that element of the end-array is updated to the END position of that genomic feature

 This layout method works best when in-coming features are sorted by their start position, otherwise the layout will not have good density